Division of Social Sciences and Business

 Brad Dearden maintains interests in urbanization, development and the global economy, with regional specialties in Asia and Latin America.
 Jointly with UMF students, Brad initiated a fertility study in a Mayan community in Guatemala and works with several development organizations there.
 Brad has also researched urbanization and environmental processes in Islamic cities, and, using visual forms, assessed globalization processes in cities of developing regions.
 He is currently studying mental health and high suicide rates among women of reproductive age in Nepal.
 He completed a faculty exchange program at Beijing University of Technology and has participated in the Foreign Policy Speaker series sponsored by the Maine Humanities Council.
 Brad serves on the International and Global Studies Council at UMF, and is a member of the Asian and Latin American specialty groups of the Association of American Geographers.

-Frank Engert's academic interests include entrepreneurship and innovation management for SMEs, as well as various aspects of service operations management; in both cases he is particularly interested in the recreation tourism and hospitality sectors.
-He teaches in the Outdoor Recreation Business Administration (ORBA), Business-Economics and other business-related programs at UMF.
-More importantly, Frank enjoys hiking, biking, kayaking, snowshoeing, xc-skiing, and just 'hanging out' outdoors.
+My academic interests include management, marketing and entrepreneurship, particularly in the tourism and hospitality sector.
+I teach in the Outdoor Recreation Business Administration (ORBA), Business-Economics and other business-related programs at UMF.
+My courses include marketing principles, social media maarketing, digital marketing, entrepreneurship, resort managment, hospitality management and tourism / service operations management.
+I enjoy hiking, biking, kayaking, snowshoeing, xc-skiing, and just being outdoors.

 Wendy Harper teaches courses in environmental economics and finance.
 Her research interests include local sustainable development and local agriculture.
 She is involved students in her research in the Rangeley Lakes region investigating the impact of tourism and land use change.
 This work was funded by a National Science Foundation grant.
 Students in her classes have presented work that investigates food insecurity on campus, in the community and in the state and nation.
 She is currently engaged with other interested scholars to increase financial literacy on campus.
 In her free time, she is a long-distance runner.